vanderschaarlab/autoprognosis/README.md

 output = workspace / study_name / "model.p"

 model = load_model_from_file(output)
+# <model> contains the optimal architecture, but the model is not trained yet.
+You need to call fit() to use it.
+# This way, we can further benchmark the selected model on the training set.

 metrics = evaluate_survival_estimator(model, X, T, Y, eval_time_horizons)

 print(f"Model {model.name()} score: {metrics['clf']}")

+# Train the model
+model.fit(X, T, Y)
 ```

 ## :high_brightness: Tutorials